How to Buy a Rental Property With No Money Down in 2025

 • The interest rate on an investment property is generally higher than the rate on your primary residence by a half percent or more.

-The investment strategy is to rent out your current home and finance the next home you buy as a primary residence (meaning you’ll be living there full time).
-That way, you pay a lower interest rate on both properties.
-And if you’re still making mortgage payments on that first home, you can use the income you make from rent to cover part or all of the mortgage.
+The strategy is to rent out your current home and finance your next as a primary residence, securing a lower interest rate on both properties.
+And if you’re still making mortgage payments, the rental income can help cover part or all of the mortgage.

-“Be prepared to provide a letter of explanation,” notes Jon Meyer, loan expert and licensed MLO.
+“Be prepared to provide a letter of explanation,” notes Jon Meyer, loan expert.
 “It may be requested depending on how long you have been in the original home.”

-If you own a home but prefer not to rent it out, using your home’s equity to buy property with no money down could be a viable option.
+If you own a home but prefer not to rent it out, using your home’s equity to buy an investment property with no money down could be a viable option.

 Home equity refers to the difference between your home’s current market value and the amount you owe on it.
 By tapping your home equity, you may find that you have enough money to not only cover a significant down payment but possibly to buy an investment property outright, depending on the amount of equity available.